General sizing guidelines and best practices for Infrastructure Management

 - Install the TrueSight Infrastructure Management Server and Integration Service on separate computers.

 - Distribute event correlation, deduplication, and normalization on Infrastructure Management remote cells.

-- (SAP SQL Anywhere only) To improve I/O throughput, use separate disks for the operating systems on which the BMC TrueSight Infrastructure Management Server and the database are deployed.
+- (SAP SQL Anywhere only) To improve I/O throughput, use separate disks for the operating systems on which the TrueSight Infrastructure Management Server and the database are deployed.
 Ensure that each disk has its own disk controllers.

 - Distribute data collection on Integration Services so that the server is dedicated to the primary server processes (analytical engine, object cache, and agent controller).
-The Self-Monitoring Service, which is automatically installed on the BMC TrueSight Infrastructure Management Server, collects metrics only about the performance of the BMC TrueSight Infrastructure Management Server.
+The Self-Monitoring Service, which is automatically installed on the TrueSight Infrastructure Management Server, collects metrics only about the performance of the TrueSight Infrastructure Management Server.

 - If you expect the total number of attributes for the environment to grow beyond 750,000 attributes, use a large-environment deployment so that the system can accommodate growth smoothly.